 Historically, unobstructed sightlines to ensure safety and visibility and visual permeability have not been provided in accordance with the deemed-to-comply requirements contained in the R-Codes.
-Proposals for replacement houses, significant alterations or additions, or where an existing street wall or fence is proposed to be modified are encouraged to retrospective address any such non-compliance.
+Proposals for replacement houses, significant alterations or additions, or where an existing street wall or fence is proposed to be modified are encouraged and may be required to retrospectively address any such non-compliance.